Configuring a Payment Provider

 You can find comprehensive information about Stripe on their support page.

 Stripe currently supports payments in more than 100 currencies and several payment methods.
-At this time the interface with Stripe supports credit card, Apple Pay, Google Pay, Alipay, Sofort, giropay, Bancontact, EPS, Przelewy24 and iDEAL payment methods.
+At this time the interface with Stripe supports credit card, Google Pay, Alipay, Sofort, giropay, Bancontact, EPS, Przelewy24 and iDEAL payment methods.
 Stripe charges your customers in the currency that you configure on the “Payment Setup” screen.

 To start using Stripe with your SuperSaaS account, navigate to the “API keys” section in your Stripe account to find the required keys: